KAR-NG/Life-Expectancy-Statistical-Analysis-WHO-/life.md

 # 4 DATA CLEANING

-## 4.1 White Space Trimming and punctuation remove
+## 4.1 White Space Trimming and punctuation removal

 Remove leading and/or trailing white spaces in character variables “Country” and “Status”.